Southern Decadence: Hurricane Katrina

-In the year 2005, that year's edition of Southern Decadence was officially cancelled in the wake of safety precautions against Hurricane Katrina.
+The 2005 edition of Southern Decadence was officially cancelled in the wake of safety precautions against Hurricane Katrina.
 However, a small group of residents who still remained in the French Quarter celebrated the event anyway.
 An abbreviated parade took place in the French Quarter with some two dozen participants.
 Most were French Quarter hold-outs; there were also at least a couple of people who had to wade in through flooded streets from other neighbourhoods to get there.
 As the city was officially being evacuated at the time, a police officer at first attempted to stop the small observation of tradition, but one of the participants was able to produce the parade permit issued pre-Katrina showing it was a scheduled legal event, and the small procession was allowed to continue.
 National media reporters noted the event.
 It was the first parade in New Orleans after the hurricane, the most recent previous New Orleans parade having been the Krewe of OAK "Midsummer Mardi Gras" parade the night before the city's mandatory evacuation.

 With the theme "Southern Decadence Rebirth", the event rebounded in 2006, attracting near-normal crowds.

 In 2007, the Bourbon Street Extravaganza, annually hosted by Napoleon's Itch, saw Deborah Cox, Fredrick Ford, Jeanie Tracy and Mat Jordan headline the festival.